 All of our programs have short-, mid- and long-term objectives that align with the United Nations Sustainable Development Goals or UN SDGs.
 We want to be able to measure our collaborative impact across the world in a streamlined manner, so all our staff and volunteers know which UN SDGs they’re making a substantial contribution to.
 This also helps our local partners and communities measure and visualise their contribution to the UN SDGs.

 Prior to your arrival on base, you’ll be educated about the history of the UN SDGs.
 Then, once on base you’ll learn about the specific goals of your location, the long-, mid- and short-term objectives, and also insight into how your personal, shorter-term involvement contributes to these goals on a global level.

 Our aim is to educate you on local and global issues, so that you continue to act as active global citizens after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

-4. Continue to minimise our environmental impact on Curieuse Island and raise awareness of environmental issues amongst participants and visitors.
+5. Continue to minimise our environmental impact at Cap Ternay and raise awareness of environmental issues among our participants and visitors.

 Below is a list of core ethics and best practices we believe are essential to the operation of high quality, ethical volunteer and sustainable development programs.
 We believe that all responsible volunteer and sustainable development operations should focus upon these principles.
 If you are considering volunteering, these are some of the key considerations you should question, to ensure that your time and money contributes towards positive change.